 Each school is run autonomously and values meeting local needs, yet all Waldorf schools are united by a common educational philosophy.

-Waldorf schools are known for their interdiscliplinary approach to education and their emphasis on the cultivation of imagination in childhood.
+Waldorf schools are known for their interdisciplinary approach to education and their emphasis on the cultivation of imagination in childhood.

-Waldorf students experience subject matter in many ways, including discussion, movement, and artistic rendering.
+Waldorf students experience subject matter in many ways, including discussion, movement, and artistically.
 They are challenged and inspired at each stage of growth.

 Some of the key characteristics of Waldorf education are:

 - meaningful experiences of the natural world and our place in it

 - art and music integrated throughout the curriculum